Ballot Measure

 Even when a measure changes little on day one, it can shape future voting laws and court fights by changing the language written into the state constitution itself.

-This is not a candidate race — it is a direct vote by you on a change to Kansas law or the state constitution.
-Unlike electing a person, a ballot measure cannot be voted out in the next cycle.
-If it passes, it becomes the rule until another vote changes it.
-Read the actual ballot language before you vote.
+This is not a candidate race.
+It is a direct vote on Kansas law or the state constitution.
+If it passes, the change remains in force until another lawful process changes it.